MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 ---
 description: >-
-  Learn about the Desired State Configuration feature of PowerShell including the purpose and when it should be used. ms.date: 06/28/2023
+  Learn about Microsoft's Desired State Configuration platform, including what it does and when it should be used. ms.date: 06/28/2023
-title:  PowerShell Desired State Configuration v3 overview
+title:  Microsoft Desired State Configuration v3 overview
 ---

-# PowerShell Desired State Configuration v3 overview
+# Microsoft Desired State Configuration v3 overview

-Microsoft's Desired State Configuration (DSC) is a declarative configuration platform, where the state of a machine is described using a format that should be clear to understand even if the reader isn't a subject matter expert.
+Microsoft's Desired State Configuration (DSC) is a declarative configuration platform.
+With DSC, the state of a machine is described using a format that should be clear to understand even if the reader isn't a subject matter expert.
 Unlike imperative tools, with DSC the definition of an application environment is separate from the script logic that implements how it's delivered.